 Charging Speeds With Lightning Accessories

-When Lightning-based accessories like EarPods are connected to an iPhone 12 or iPhone 13, charging with MagSafe is limited to 7.5W, which is something to be aware of.
+When Lightning-based accessories like EarPods are connected to an iPhone 12 or later, charging with MagSafe is limited to 7.5W, which is something to be aware of.

 Using the MagSafe Charger With Older iPhones